Expertspost · Practical guides, researched and explained

 Figure out what kind of noise it is

-The first thing to understand is that there are two kinds of noise and they need different fixes.
-Airborne noise — voices, music, TV, traffic — travels through the air and through gaps.
-Impact noise — footsteps overhead, a slammed door, the bass thump from below — travels through the structure itself, the floors and walls vibrating.
+There are two kinds of noise, and they need different fixes.
+Airborne noise — voices, music, TV, traffic — travels through air and through gaps, and renters can do a fair bit about it.
+Impact noise — footsteps overhead, slammed doors, bass thumping through the floor — travels through the building's structure, and almost nothing short of construction stops it.
+Knowing which you have saves you from armoring the wrong surface.

 Soft stuff beats foam panels

-• A thick rug with a dense pad underneath.
-Huge for both absorbing noise in the room and softening your own footsteps for the neighbor below.
+• A thick rug with a dense pad.
+Big for absorbing sound in your room and for softening your own footsteps for the neighbor below.
 The pad matters as much as the rug.

-• Heavy curtains.
-Thick, floor-to-ceiling curtains over windows cut a real amount of street noise and double as the thermal curtains I mentioned in lowering the energy bill.
+• Heavy floor-to-ceiling curtains.
+They cut a real amount of street noise at the window — and double as the thermal curtains from our guide to lowering the energy bill.
 One purchase, two problems.

-• Upholstered furniture and wall hangings.
-A fabric couch, tapestries, even a quilt on the wall — soft surfaces soak up sound that bare drywall just bounces around.
+• Upholstered furniture and textiles.
+A fabric couch, wall hangings, even a quilt on the wall soak up reflections that bare drywall bounces around the room.

 Mass and soft fabric block sound; the foam panels mostly just look like you tried.